Arpanpanigrahi/Arpanpanigrahi/README.md

 [![MasterHead](b6d9e4bb3642d036a207f7a83b2f9128.jpg)](https://Arpanpanigrahi.io)

 <h1 align="center">Hi 👋, I'm Arpan Panigrahi</h1>
-<h3 align="center">I am a student at Silicon Institute of Technology, Bhubaneswar(SIT,BBSR), a Tech enthusiast having a practicing background in C,Java,Python Programming and Problrm-Solving.
+<h3 align="center">I am a student at Silicon Institute of Technology, Bhubaneswar(SIT,BBSR), a Tech enthusiast having a practicing background in C, Java, Python Programming and Problrm-Solving.
 Being a part of various events and team projects in the previous years, I have good team ethics and industrial skills.

 I am very curious fellow when it comes to explore and try out new skills.
 Developing new things every time is fun so I try to learn something new every day.
 Looking forward to more opportunities in these fields.
 I am also confident and committed to explore different technology and domains.</h3>